-Set Color to Remove Lighting - Sets the color to mid-gray.
-Painting with this color has no effect, and can be used to remove previously painted lighting effects.
+Set Color to Erase Lighting - Sets the color to mid-gray.
+Painting with this color can be used to remove previously painted lighting effects.
+Painting with this color in areas where you haven't previously used the lighting brush has no effect.